FREQUENTLY ASKED QUESTIONS

 There are many definitions related to affordable housing.
-The City, as part of the request for proposals for the two small sites affordable housing projects, used the terms below- and non-market rental housing and defined them as follows:
+The City, as part of the request for proposals for the small sites affordable housing project, used the terms below- and non-market rental housing and defined them as follows:

 Below-market rental units intended to meet rental demand for households earning between $30,000 and $75,000 per year (in 2020).

 Non-market rental units intended to meet rental demand for very low-income households with incomes under $30,000 per year (in 2020).

 Supportive housing is subsidized housing with on-site, non-clinical supports and common amenity areas.
 Supports can include counselling and referral to primary health care services, employment readiness and lifeskills training, supervision and care planning, etc. Independent, non-market housing is subsidized housing in which tenants live independently with minimal or no support or supervision.

 In Queensborough, 15.6% of residents were considered low-income in 2017, which was lower than for New Westminster overall (17.2%).
 In total, there were 1,510 residents of Queensborough who were considered low-income in 2017, including 270 children and youth (0 to 17 years) and 330 seniors (65+ years).

 Across New Westminster there were 10,215 households spending 30% or more of their before-tax household income on housing costs in 2016, or 31.3% of all households.
 The Canada Mortgage and Housing Corporation considers housing to be affordable if it costs less than 30% of a household’s before-tax household income.